My phone rings. I answer it.

 This child is aiming straight for the jugular.
 She’s asking existential questions right off the bat.
 Questions I don’t know whether I have answers for.
 Besides, what is happiness, really?
 Is this a yes or no question?
 Or is it a matter of percentages?
 Is anyone ever truly happy?
 If so, do they stay that way forever, or only for a few weeks?
 I mean, I know some who have everything they want—health, stuff, money, family, success, a pasta maker—and they still want more.

 “Sure,” I say.

 “But you aren’t sure?”

 “Well.
 I’m pretty happy right now.”
 She steers the interview toward the most important topic of our discussion.
 “What are your dogs’ names?”

 “Thelma Lou and Otis Campbell.”

-She’s giving her age away.
+She’s giving away her age.
 You can tell a lot about people by how they react to names like Thelma Lou, Otis Campbell, Andrew Taylor, Floyd Lawson, and Bernard P. Fife.

-I ask, “Have you ever seen the ‘Andy Griffith Show?’”
+“Have you ever seen the ‘Andy Griffith Show,’ Lindsey?”